Most U.S. adults don't think abuse is more common among Catholic leaders

 According to the Pew survey, 57 percent of U.S. adults believe that sexual abuse of children is equally as common among Catholic clergy as it is among other adults who work with children.
 However, when surveying only non-Catholics, Pew found that only 44 percent believe that sexual abuse is equally as common among Catholic leaders as other adults working with children.

-Of all U.S. adults, 92 percent have heard about the scandal and 79 percent believe it reflects an ongoing problem, while only 12 percent believe that it is an issue of the past.
+Of all U.S. adults, 92 percent have heard about the scandal and 79 percent believe it reflects an ongoing problem, while only 12 percent believe that it is in issue of the past.

 Only 39 percent of Protestants and 25 percent of Jews believe this to be true.